KEVIN RENICK

 Amy V. Gathercole, Britfilms.tv

-“I've had the soundtrack for awhile and I can't stop listening...
+"I've had the soundtrack for a while and I can't stop listening.
 It closes with the title tune, written by Kevin Renick, a St. Louis songwriter and regular-joe job-loss victim who gave his demo to director Jason Reitman.
-Pretty, but brutal.”
+It's pretty, but brutal."

 Sean Daly, St. Petersburg Times